strangetom/RandomLasers/README.md

 # RandomLasers
-Master project modelling random lasers
+Masters project modelling random lasers

+___________
+# 29 January
+Thoughts for before Tuesday
+*Go through IPython notebook example fully
+*Use finite difference method ass detailed in paper by Wiersma & Lagendijk i.e Laplacian has no time dependence
+*Look into doing this in C++: Boost library, lapack etc.